piyushmandovra/msgbot/README.md

 # msgbot

-Facebook messenger BOT webhook code in clojure.
+Clojure Backend code for Facebook Messanger BOT webhook callback.

+only you have to change your :hub.verify_token value and page token value in code to test your BOT app.

 ## Getting Started